 - Convenient.
 Schedule restrictions and daily activities may limit an investor’s ability to execute trades when the market is open.
 After-hours trading allows investors to trade at a time that may be more convenient for them.

-- News.
+- Ability to react to news.
 After-hours trading offers investors the opportunity to react to important news events before markets open or after they close.
 Earnings reports, economic indicators and breaking news all have the potential to impact the market after hours.

 - Competitive pricing.
 After-hours volatility tends to lend itself to increased risk, but this volatility can also work in a trader’s favor if stock prices move in an advantageous direction.